Covid-19 travel restrictions state by state

 Illinois

-NEW: There are no statewide restrictions, but visitors heading to Chicago since November 10 have been placed in three categories -- red, orange and yellow.
-Anyone from a red state must quarantine for 14 days.
-Anyone from an orange state must have a negative Covid-19 test result no more than 72 hours old or observe the quarantine.
-Check here for the list of states and more information before you travel.
+There are no statewide restrictions in Illinois, but visitors heading to Chicago have been placed in two categories -- orange and yellow.
+People from an orange state must quarantine for 10 days unless they have a negative Covid-19 test result no more than 72 hours old or have been vaccinated and meet inoculation guidelines.
+Travelers coming from a yellow state do not need to quarantine or take a prearrival test, but they are asked to wear a mask and social distance.

 Indiana

-Note: Editor's Note — This story was updated in its entirety on May 22.
-However, you should still check with the official state websites before you commit to travel plans.
-States could change their rules between updates of this article.
-UPDATE: Starting Monday, May 24, you will not need a Covid-19 test to visit this US commonwealth.
-Until then, you will still need a negative result from a Covid-19 molecular test taken within 72 hours before arrival and also fill out an online travel declaration form.
-Please check here for details and updates.